 Also, ginger ale has carbonation, which can be problematic for your digestion and nausea.
 The excessive amount of sugar in soda also makes it less than ideal for your digestive and overall health.

-If the only ginger you can stand to stomach is soda because of your nausea, make sure that it has plenty of ginger to help.
+If the only ginger you can stand to stomach is soda, make sure that it has plenty of ginger to help reduce nausea.
 An old-fashioned or all-natural ginger ale will likely have more actual ginger in them then mass-produced ones.
-You may also want to let it go flat to keep carbonation from hurting your digestion.
+You may also want to let it go flat to keep carbonation from hurting your digestion so you can treat your nausea in the most effective way.

 7. Try a Tonic